Fashion Design & Merchandising

 Program Mission

 Family & Consumer Sciences: Fashion Design and Merchandising undergraduate program at CSUN offers an analytical study of concepts and their application as they relate to the design, production, and merchandising of textile and apparel.
-Students may select an emphasis of study within the program in Fashion Design and Production (Pattern A), Fashion Merchandising (Pattern B), or Textile and Apparel (Pattern C).
+Students may select an emphasis of study within the program in Fashion Design and Production (Option A), Fashion Merchandising (Option B), or Textile (Option C).

 Educational Philosophy

 Our method is to combine design technology, business strategy, and fashion merchandising in our approach to apparel manufacturing, processing and merchandising techniques, and textile product quality control.
-When our students graduate they are prepared to apply their knowledge from the physical and social sciences, technology, aesthetics, and business for every opportunity and career throughout the apparel and textile industry.
+When our students graduate, they are prepared to apply their knowledge from the physical and social sciences, technology, aesthetics, and business to every opportunity and career throughout the apparel and textile industry.

 Fashion Design and Merchandising program is included in the departmental accreditation by the American Association of Family and Consumer Sciences (AAFCS).